Inventium/rubymacros.com/source/content/_ruby.html.md

 turning small bits of code into larger bits of code.

-The simplest Ruby "macro", a sort of string substitution:
+The simplest Ruby "macro," a sort of string substitution:

 <pre class="brush:ruby">